andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 </div>

 Well, now that you mention it, "based entirely on walking" seems squarely within my capabilities, hell I walk every day.
-Plus, "This Land Is Your Land" slides right into a cozy pair of blue jeans and cowboy boots at the heart of my Oklahoma pride.
-My childhood home sits just up the road a piece from the Woody Guthrie Center, which sits just 60 miles to the Northeast of Woodrow Wilson Guthrie's hometown of Okemah.
+Plus, "This Land Is Your Land" slides right into a cozy pair of blue jeans and cowboy boots sitting in the closet of my Oklahoma pride.
+My childhood home sits just up the road a piece from the Woody Guthrie Center, which itself is located a mere 60 miles Northeast of Woodrow Wilson Guthrie's hometown of Okemah.
 How 'bout that lil deal?

 <div class="text-muted fst-italic mx-3 mb-3">
 Mark Haim would like to restage the dance for a group of 14 performers from the